joelparkerhenderson/social-network-plan/README.md

 ### Work in progress

-This social network plan is a work in progress.
+This social network plan is a work in progress, and likely to change as we learn more.

-We will improve the plan as we learn more.
+We are actively making requests for comments, and we are adding these as we go.

 ## About this document